Argen: Lower reaches

 Geomorphologically, the Argen has cut a deep and wide valley into the landscape, leading to such place names as Gitzensteig.
 In some places, the valley is over a kilometre wide.
 The edges of the valley occasionally rise steeply up to 100 m, and the valley floor is at the level of Lake Constance.

 Further down its course, the river bed becomes increasingly broader.
 The river here flows past the villages of Laimnau, Apflau and Badhütten.
 In the lower part of its course, the Argen was straightened out considerably.
 It no longer has oxbow lakes because of the intensive valley agriculture.
 In recent years the massive concrete walls alongside the river have been replaced with large boulders in most of the shallower zones.
 Near the estuary at Kressbronn, gravel is mined in larger quantities, creating new lakes along the river.

 Ruins

 The ruins of several castles and palaces flank the lower reaches of the Argen: Altsummerau, Neusummerau, the late medieval Gießen Castle at Kreisbrunn, Achberg Castle and Neuravensburg Castle.
 Remains of an ancient hill fort can be found in the woods above the river.

 Mouth

 The mouth into Lake Constance is flanked on both sides by small harbours for pleasure boats.
-On the left is a camping grounds name Gohren.
-There is another camping grounds with restaurant at Laimnau.
+On the left is a camping grounds named Gohren.
+There is another camping ground with a restaurant at Laimnau.
 At its mouth, the Argen is 30 m wide.
 To prevent flooding, several protective walls have been constructed along the river.

 Kayaking is possible; bathing facilities are available.